Maritime Silk Road: Politicization

 The academic research on the ancient Maritime Silk Road has been appropriated and mythologized by modern countries for political reasons.
 China, in particular, uses a mythologized image of the Maritime Silk Road for its Belt and Road Initiative, first proposed by General Secretary of the Chinese Communist Party Xi Jinping during a visit to Indonesia in 2015.
 It attempts to reconnect the old trade routes between the port cities of Southeast Asia and the Indian Ocean, and assumes erroneously that Chinese sailors played a major role in developing the route.

 India has also mythologized the Maritime Silk Road with Project Mausam, launched in 2014, which similarly attempts to reconnect old trade links with surrounding countries in the Indian Ocean.
-India also portrays itself as playing a central role in the Maritime Silk Road, and early Indian nationalist historians often depicted its trade connections and cultural diffusion as "Indian colonizaton" under the vision of a Greater India.
+India also portrays itself as playing a central role in the Maritime Silk Road, and early Indian nationalist historians like R. C. Majumdar often depicted its trade connections and the overwhelmingly one way cultural diffusion ("overwhelmingly one way" according to leading historian William Dalrymple, and the overall process is generally accepted as "Indianisation.") as "Indian colonization" under the vision of a Greater India.
+The old theories about "colonization" has been replaced by an understanding of complexities in South and South-east Asian interactions.
+The process occurred through the movement of priests, artisans, merchants, and scholars, along with the initiatives of local people.
+Even though the cross-cultural exchange might be asymmetrical, historians have tried to identify the westward movement of ideas from South-east Asia to India through the route, such as musical instruments, ceramic and ship building techniques.